-Then again, if you aren’t in the mood for gold prospecting, keep in mind there are lots of other natural riches out there waiting to be found that can putÂ a decent amount of cash into your wallet.Â That is, assuming you know where to look for them.
+Then again, if you aren’t planning on prospecting for gold and silver anytime soon, keep in mind there are plenty of other natural riches out there just waiting to be found that can put a decent amount of cash in your wallet.

-Here are five items in nature that have some of the biggest finders fees.Â Who knows.Â Â Â A couple of these might even be hiding in your own backyard right now:
+With that in mind, here are five items in nature that have some of the biggest finder fees.
+Who knows?
+A couple of these might even be hiding in your own backyard right now:

-The Bling Meter: Truffles can sell for more than $6000 per ounce.
+Bling Meter: Truffles can sell for more than $6000 per ounce.
 A very large truffle fetched a record $330,000 in 2007.

 Where to Look: Under trees such as beech, poplar, oak, birch, hornbeam, hazel and pine.
 They’ll be hiding between the soil and leaf litter.
 Be sure to bring a truffle hog or a dog trained for sniffing them out.

-The Bling Meter: The “red blood” variety can fetch up to $285 per ounce.
+Bling Meter: The “red blood” variety can fetch up to $285 per ounce.

-Why They’re So Expensive: “Saliva nests” are real birds’ nests that come from a species of cave swift.Â The nests, which are the key component of a Chinese delicacy called bird’s nest soup, are made from a glutinous substance in the bird’s saliva.
+Why They’re So Expensive: “Saliva nests” are real birds’ nests that come from a species of cave swift.
+The nests — a key component of a Chinese delicacy known as bird’s nest soup — are made from a glutinous substance in the bird’s saliva.
 Unfortunately, there just aren’t enough cave swifts in the world to satisfy demand.

 Where to Look: The saffron crocus prefers locations with semi-arid lands with hot-dry summer breezes.

 (Reality) Check, Please: Costco is currently selling a 14-gram bottle for $80.
 Thankfully, a little goes a long way.

 Bling Meter: Lunar or Martian meteorites can bring the lucky finder more than $50,000 per ounce.